22 days paid time off (PTO) – includes vacation, sick days and holidays.

-Our PGY2 Critical Care Pharmacy Residency at Prisma Health Richland Hospital is designed to transition PGY1 residency graduates from a general practitioner to one in a specialized practice that meets the needs of critically ill patients.
-PGY2 residency graduates exit our program equipped to be fully integrated members of the interdisciplinary critical care team, able to make complex medication and nutrition support recommendations in this fast-paced environment.
+Our PGY2 Cardiology Pharmacy Residency is designed to transition PGY1 residency graduates from a general practitioner to one in a specialized practice that meets the needs of patients with a variety of cardiovascular diseases.
+Graduates exit our program equipped to be fully integrated members of the interdisciplinary cardiology care team, able to make complex and evidence-based medication recommendations in this fast-paced environment.

 The application deadline is January 5.
-Interested candidates must have a degree from an accredited college of pharmacy (PharmD), have completed or currently be completing an ASHP-accredited PGY1 residency program and be eligible for or have current licensure in South Carolina.
+Interested candidates must have a Doctor of Pharmacy degree from an Accreditation Council for Pharmacy Education (ACPE) accredited degree program and be eligible for or have current licensure in South Carolina.

 Must be a PharmD.

-About Prisma Health Richland - University of South Carolina
+About Prisma Health-Richland/University of South Carolina College of Pharmacy